apache/calcite/README.md

 Prerequisites
 =============

-Optiq requires git, maven, and JDK 1.6 or later (JDK 1.7 preferred).
+Optiq requires git, maven (3.0.4 or later), and JDK 1.6 or later (JDK 1.7 preferred).

 Download and build
 ==================